Race Across the World series 1: Leg 2: Delphi, Greece → Baku, Azerbaijan

-Leg 3: Baku → Tashkent
+Leg 3: Baku, Azerbaijan → Tashkent, Uzbekistan

 All four teams ended up on the same ferry from the Port of Baku in Älät to Kuryk.
 However, due to a storm on the Caspian Sea, they had to stay on the ship for five days.

 On reaching Kazakhstan, three teams travelled through Uzbekistan from its western border with Kazakhstan to Tashkent.
 Only Josh & Felix chose the more northerly route through Kazakhstan.
 They stopped in Shymkent and travelled to watch a game of kokpar.
 Although their journey was longer, they arrived at the checkpoint at Tashkent only a couple of minutes behind Elaine & Tony.

 Elaine & Tony travelled by taxis exclusively over a thousand miles from Kazakhstan until Samarkand, partly financing their spending spree by working as farm hands at a nomadic camp in the Kyzylkum Desert.
-Although both Darron & Alex and Elaine & Tony reached Samarkand around the same time, Darron & Alex managed to get an earlier train to Tashkent and so finished first at the checkpoint at Hotel Uzbekistan.
+Although they crossed paths with Darron and Alex in Samarkand while booking train tickets, the latter found an earlier connection to Tashkent and so arrived first at the checkpoint at Hotel Uzbekistan.
+Darron & Alex also managed to work in a paper factory in Nukus.
+This was not televised, but was revealed in an interview with Alex.

 Natalie & Shameema took advantage of a free car ride from Kuryk; however, their departure was delayed for 36 hours while their driver made arrangements for his trip.
 He then paused in Khiva while waiting for word from a friend, so the pair decided to continue by train, but still finished in last place.

-Leg 4: Tashkent → Huangyao
+Leg 4: Tashkent, Uzbekistan → Huangyao, China

 All teams travelled to Almaty in Kazakhstan to cross into China, via the Khorgas Border Crossing.
 Natalie & Shameema stopped in Almaty to visit the Shymbulak ski resort.
 All teams had to pass through Xinjiang—one of the autonomous regions of China and a politically sensitive region, which did not permit filming.

 Darron & Alex went to Chengdu, where they worked in a flower shop to earn money, before using local knowledge to find the fastest connections.
 They reached Huangyao on Day 35, a day before the other teams.
 All the other teams travelled to Xi'an before heading south to Guilin in Guangxi, although Natalie & Shameema went to Jiayuguan first to see the Great Wall of China at Jiayu Pass.
 After arriving in Guilin, Josh & Felix decided to spend time and money going rock climbing at Yangshuo.

 In order to save money, Tony & Elaine travelled on a slow train to Guilin, and took a break there.
 At the end of this episode, Tony & Elaine had still not arrived at the checkpoint.
 Their arrival was shown in the following episode, at which point it was confirmed that they were 38.5 hours behind leaders Darron & Alex, who had already departed on the next leg.